facelessuser/pyspelling/docs/src/markdown/configuration.md

     d: en_US
 ```

 While the dictionaries cover a number of commonly used words, they are usually not sufficient.
 Luckily, both Aspell and Hunspell allow for adding custom wordlists.
 You can have as many wordlists as you like, and they can be included in a list under the key `wordlists` which is also found under the key `dictionary`.
 While Hunspell doesn't directly compile the wordlists, Aspell does, and it uses the main dictionary that you have specified to accomplish this.

 All the wordlists are combined into one custom dictionary file whose output name and location is defined via the `output` key which is also found under the `dictionary` key.

+Lastly, you can set the encoding to be used during compilation via the `encoding` under `dictionary`.
+The encoding should generally match the encoding of your main dictionary.
+The default encoding is `utf-8`, and only Aspell uses this option.

 ```yaml
 matrix: